La Maison Troisgros

 La Maison Troisgros is a Michelin Guide three-starred restaurant, named "Le Bois sans Feuilles" in Roanne, France northwest of the city of Lyon.
 Head chef, Michel Troisgros of the Troisgros family, runs the hotel-restaurant along with his wife, Marie-Pierre.

-The original site of the Troisgros' restaurant-hotel, in Roanne, was bought by Michel's grandfather, Jean-Baptiste Troisgros, in 1930.
+The original site of the Troisgros's restaurant-hotel, in Roanne, was bought by Michel's grandfather, Jean-Baptiste Troisgros, in 1930.

 Michel is the cook and his wife Marie-Pierre looks after the house, the decor and the shop.